molily/molily.de/_posts/2020-11-21-testing-angular.md

 `ngOnChanges` is called whenever a “data-bound property” changes, including Inputs and Outputs.

 Let us write a test for the `startCount` Input.
 We set the Input in the `beforeEach` block, before calling `detectChanges`.
-The spec `it`self checks that the correct count is rendered.
+The spec itself checks that the correct count is rendered.

 ```typescript
 /* Incomplete! */